-Degree applicants in Master's Thesis Project or Research Project must submit the master's thesis or research project report by the date specified by JAIST to Kyoumu after obtaining the approval of your supervisor, and then distribute copies to the examination committee including the supervisor.
+Degree applicants in Master's Thesis Project or Research Project must submit the master's thesis or research project report through the prescribed submission method on the date specified by JAIST to Kyoumu.
 Note that names of the examination committee will be announced accordingly along with the thesis presentation schedule.
 Degree applicants will undergo a private thesis defense and final examination once you have publically presented their thesis/report.